-It most definitely can.
+It certainly can.
 That is most apparent in certain religious or spiritual practices of penance or self-flagellation.
-That usually stems from a misunderstanding of the teachings of Christ, for example, and the workings of house 12 itself.
-Penance is work in the dark.
+That usually stems from a misunderstanding of original teachings and a misunderstanding of the workings of house 12 itself.
+Penance is work in the dark and for the dark.
 It is Saturn feeding Saturn, not restraining Saturn.
 The chief feature of Martyrdom particularly revels in self-inflicted suffering and thus will use religion to get deeper into the perverted pleasure of feeling like a victim.

 The release from the limitation of Saturn comes through harnessing the qualities of Saturn itself and putting a limit on Saturn.
 For that to occur a door must be opened (Saturn) and light must get into the darkness.
 Before conscious work on house 12 becomes possible a degree of house 9 awakening and work must have been developed.

 True release from captivity cannot take place without light.
 So, the Sun is an intrinsic part of the process of release from captivity: in the form of consciousness or light.
 We need to look and see before we can do anything.
 This is beautifully hinted at in astrology by the oppositions of Saturn ruled signs by signs ruled by the Moon and the Sun.
 Without the light of consciousness (Sun) and its manifestation in actions in our daily lives (Moon), Saturn remains in the dark.

 The entire symbolism described above is depicted in Tarot’s Major Arcana on the card aptly called: The Devil.

 Tarot is socially biased by design.
 That is why we can understand the image so readily here in the West.
 It is directly linked to the religious notion of a devil.
 (It is also very easy to misunderstand it.
 This is a symbol, it is not meant to make sex associated with sin per se.)